Healthcare information for visitors to Edinburgh during August 2017

 Large numbers of visitors will be in Edinburgh for the city’s summer festivals.
 For those who become unwell and need medical help or advice, please follow the information below, which aims to guide you to the most appropriate healthcare service.

 Pharmacies will provide you with help and advice on common health problems, minor ailments and questions about medicines.
-If you are from the United Kingdom and run out of repeat medication, a pharmacy can help you get a prescription from your own GP practice.
+If you are from the United Kingdom and run out of repeat medication, a pharmacy may be able to help you get a prescription from your own GP practice or an emergency supply.

 Minor Injuries Clinic